 Rev. Doyeon Park

-Rev. Doyeon Park is a Kyomunim, literally meaning one who devotes oneself to teach Buddha dharma in the Won Buddhist tradition.
-She has served as a minister of the Manhattan Won Buddhist Temple and a representative of Won Buddhism to the United Nations since 2008.
-Also, she serves as the Buddhist chaplain at Columbia University and New York University, the president of the Buddhist Council of New York and the co-chair of the Committee of Religious NGOs at the United Nations.
+Rev. Doyeon Park is a Gyomunim – a title in the Won Buddhist tradition meaning “one who devotes oneself to teaching the Dharma.”
+Since 2008, she has served as a minister of the Manhattan Won Buddhist Temple and a representative of Won Buddhism to the United Nations.
+Also, she serves as the Buddhist spiritual life advisor at both Columbia University and New York University, president of the Buddhist Council of New York and co-chair of the Committee of Religious NGOs at the United Nations.

-Rev. Doyeon focuses on creating a sangha (spiritual community) where various individuals and groups can cultivate their inner wisdom and compassion to live with peace and dignity based on the teachings of Won Buddhism.
-Realizing the interconnectedness of all through her spiritual practice, she is also actively engaged in interfaith dialogue and cooperation to promote mutual understanding and respect among different religions.
+Rev. Doyeon is dedicated to cultivating sangha—a spiritual community where individuals from diverse backgrounds can awaken inner wisdom and compassion to live with peace and dignity through the teachings of Won Buddhism.
+Grounded in the realization of interconnectedness, she actively engages in interfaith dialogue and collaboration to foster mutual understanding and respect across religious traditions.

-Inspired by the Buddhist idea of inner freedom and happiness, Rev. Park started her monastic training in 1998.
-She graduated from the Dept. of Won Buddhism, Won Kwang University, Iksan, Korea, and earned an M.A. of Won Buddhist Studies from Won Institute of Graduate Studies, Glenside, Pennsylvania, USA.
+Inspired by the Buddhist path of inner freedom and happiness, she began her monastic training in 1998.
+Rev. Park earned her B.A. in Won Buddhism from Wonkwang University in Korea and her M.A. in Won Buddhist Studies from the Won Institute of Graduate Studies in Pennsylvania.
 She received full ordination in 2007.

 Read Rev. Doyeon’s blog on Huffington Post and Lion’s Roar.